-hydrocarbon vapours in preferential pathways such as service ducts to residents and other nearby building users.
+- hydrocarbon vapours in preferential pathways such as services ducts to residents or other building users.

 In order to further develop the conceptual site model and investigate the identified potential risks to sensitive receptors further investigation has been recommended in the form of site investigation.